cea-hpc/mpc/doc/src/start.rst

 .. caution::

    Installation prefix should be set to avoid "default" installation path  (usually under ``/usr/local``) as MPC provides redefinition of few system headers (like ``pthread.h`` to intercept applications).
 It could lead to issues when MPC is not loaded.
-Additionaly, MPC should be installed in a non-root environment.
+Additionally, MPC should be installed in a non-root environment.

 ---------
 Using MPC